techies23/wp-calypso/docs/our-approach-to-data.md

 } )( PostsList );
 ```

-The `connect` function accepts two arguments, and they serve very distinct purpose.
+The `connect` function accepts two arguments, and they each serve a distinct purpose.
 Both pass props to the connected component, and are respectively used to provide data and handle behavior on behalf of the component.

 1. `mapStateToProps`: A function which, given the store state, returns props to be passed to the connected component.
-This should be used to satisfy the need to make data available to the component.
+This is used to satisfy the need to make data available to the component.
 2. `mapDispatchToProps`: A function which, given the store dispatch method, returns props to be passed to the connected component.
-This should be used to satsify the need to allow the component to update the store state.
+This is used to satsify the need to allow the component to update the store state.

 As an example, consider a component which renders a Delete button for a given post.
-We want to display the post title as a label in the delete button, and allow the component to trigger the deletion upon click.
+We want to display the post title as a label in the delete button, and allow the component to trigger the post deletion when clicked.

 ```jsx
 function PostDeleteButton( { label, delete } ) {